MethodsAndPractices/vsteam/.docs/Set-VSTeamProcessBehavior.md

 ## Description

-Modifies a backlog (a.k.a behavior) in a Process Template.
-Note that the built-in Process templates (Scrum, Agile etc.) do not allow their backlogs to be customized, this is only allowed for custom processes.
+Modifies a Portfolio backlog (a.k.a behavior) in a Process Template.

+Note (1) the built-in Process templates (Scrum, Agile etc.) do not allow their backlogs to be customized, this is only allowed for custom processes.

-Note that System behaviors include a description, but this cannot be changed or set for custom behaviors.
+Note (2) System behaviors include a description, but this cannot be changed or set for custom behaviors.

 ## EXAMPLES